Alfresco/docs-alfresco/desktop-sync/latest/admin/index.md

 ## Manage sync configuration

-As an IT administrator, you can manage the configuration of your Desktop Sync client apps either via the Desktop Sync UI as well as via a configuration file.
+As an IT administrator, you can manage the configuration of your Desktop Sync client apps via the Desktop Sync UI and a configuration file.
 You can choose to enable or disable the content selection dialog from the UI for all your Desktop Sync clients, while setting enforced paths to sync from the configuration file.

 The content selection dialog is displayed by default.
 The property that controls if this dialog appears is `syncui.enableManageContent` which is `true` by default.
 If you want to hide the whole dialog, change the value of the property to `false`, so that the user is only prompted to set the sync target location.
-However, you must then enforce the sync paths as described in [Manage enforced sync](#manage-enforced-sync).
+Next, define enforced sync paths as described in [Manage enforced sync](#manage-enforced-sync).

 The property to *enable/disable the content selection dialog* is specified as: